-The only exceptions are Bhutan and Maldives.
-The to mid 1981.

-^{16.} United Nations: 1985, World Population Prospects: population of Bhutan and Maldives are estimated and refer Estimates and Projections as Assessed in 1982, Population Studies No. 86, New York.
+14. The only exceptions are Bhutan and Maldives.
+The 16.
+United Nations: 1985, World Population Prospects: population of Bhutan and Maldives are estimated and refer Estimates and Projections as Assessed in 1982, Population Studies to mid 1981.
+No. 86, New York.

-^{15.} See, United Nations: Demographic Year Book 1982 and World Population Prospects: Estimates and Projections as Assessed in 1982, Population Studies No. 86, New York, 1985.

-population of Australia (14.57 million) and Sri Lanka (14.85 million).
+15. See, United Nations: Demographic Year Book 1982 and World Population Prospects: Estimates and Projections as Assessed in 1982, Population Studies No. 86, New York, 1985. population of Australia (14.57 million) and Sri Lanka (14.85 million).

-The medium series estimates of the total population for 156 countries as of mid 1985 show that Nepal with an estimated population of 16.48 million, ranked fifteenth among the Asian countries and thirteenth among countries constituting the ESCAP region17.
+The medium series estimates of the total population for 156 countries as of mid 1985 show that Nepal with an estimated population of 16.48 million, ranked fifteenth among the Asian countries and thirteenth among countries constituting the ESCAP region.